MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 If you pass a name in *lpszName*, you can then call [Append](#append) to save the querydef in the database's QueryDefs collection.
 Otherwise, the object is a temporary querydef and isn't saved.
 In either case, the querydef is in an open state, and you can either use it to create a [CDaoRecordset](../../mfc/reference/cdaorecordset-class.md) object or call the querydef's [Execute](#execute) member function.

-If you don't supply a SQL statement in *lpszSQL*, you cannot run the query with `Execute` but you can use it to create a recordset.
+If you don't supply a SQL statement in *lpszSQL*, you can't run the query with `Execute` but you can use it to create a recordset.
 In that case, MFC uses the recordset's default SQL statement.

 ## <a name="execute"></a> CDaoQueryDef::Execute